 eset An ExpressionSet containing, at minimum, count data accessible by exprs. sets A character or factor object delineating which samples should be grouped to- gether during the normalization step.
-Must be the same length as the number of columns in the provided eset, and cannot contain 'NA' or 'NULL' values.
+Must be the same length as the number of columns in the provided eset, and cannot contain 'NA' or 'NULL' values. lib.size An optional vector of voom-appropriate library size adjustment factors, usually calculated with calcNormFactors and transformed to reflect the appropriate library size.
+These adjustment factors are interpreted as the total library sizes.

-lib.size An optional vector of voom-appropriate library size adjustment factors, usually calculated with calcNormFactors and transformed to reflect the appropriate library size.
+library size.
 These adjustment factors are interpreted as the total library sizes for each sample, and if absent will be extrapolated from the columnwise count sums of the exprs slot of the eset.